Gautam-J/Self-Driving-Car/README.md

     * Switch to PyTorch if dealing with .hdf5 datasets.
 * Implement some sort of reinforcement learning algorithm to avoid collecting data.
 * Merge LaneFinder, DriveNet and CrashNet for better driving.
+* Carla
+* TORCS
+* VDrift
+* Beam.ng
+* Add a control filter for the output, maybe a low pass filter
+* Vagrant multiple VM - run the game with different camera views
+* Use a cheat engine that tracks car's relative position, speed, angle, etc.

 ---
 Open to suggestions.
 Feel free to fork this repository.
 If you would to use some code from here, please do give the required citations and references.